COMLEX Level 1 will be pass/fail effective May 1, 2022

 - OMM questions on the COMLEX are generally very easy compared to other questions and are free points if you have studied for it.
 Do not miss out on these free points!

-Learn how our COMLEX tutoring courses work.
-We have both Level 1 and Level 2 training.
+Learn how our COMLEX tutoring course works.
+We have both Level 1 and Level 2 support.

 Need Help Studying for the Boards?

 The COMLEX and USMLE are challenging exams that medical students must take to graduate to medical residency programs in their path to becoming licensed physicians.
 While both exams are fairly similar, they still have their differences which must be accounted for while preparing.
 Given the recent merger, the decision to take both exams for osteopathic students is dependent on the student’s circumstances, desired specialty, and future goals.

 Need help studying for these board exams and want a highly qualified tutor?
 MedSchoolCoach has got you covered!

 NBOME and the National Board of Osteopathic Medical Examiners are registered service marks of the National Board of Osteopathic Medical Examiners, Inc. (NBOME).
 The NBOME seal, the examination names COMAT, COMLEX, COMLEX-USA, COMSAE, COMVEX and CATALYST, and all other designated marks and styles are trademarks or service marks of the NBOME